RelayMiner Config

 Key Requirements for Operatorsβ

-Due to the probabilistic nature of the Proof
+Due to the probabilistic nature of the Proof requirement, Supplier operators must

 ensure that they maintain sufficient funds to cover the submission fees for all

-s they plan to submit.
+Proofs associated with the Claims they plan to submit.

 Failure to maintain adequate funds can result in missed submissions, which can

-slashing if the Proof
+result in Supplier slashing if the Proof is required.

 Recommendations for Supplier Operatorsβ